viniciosanacleto/Porto/README.md

 <a id="Controllers"></a>
 ## Controllers

-Controllers are responsible for serving the request data and building responses.
+Controllers are responsible for validating the request, serving the request data and building a response. *Validation and response, happens in separate classes, but triggered from the Controller*.

 The Controllers concept is the same as in MVC *(They are the C in MVC)*, but with limited and predefined responsibilities.